-- Sometimes incomplete times are recorded, e.g.: - by instruments which only generate hh:mm values (i.e. no seconds); - by patients who report approximate times of events; - by clinicians who use approximate times in administrations, e.g. "take insulin at 8am" really means something like 8am +/- 30 mins. - A function should be provided giving applications easy access to a DV_INTERVAL<DV_DATE> enclosing the maximum range which could be implied by the originally stated date.
+- The modelling problem relates only to date/time quantities that need to be computable.
+For extremely imprecise date/times, if the clinician feels the need, s/he can record it as narrative text. - A function is provided giving applications easy access to a DV_INTERVAL<DV_DATE> enclosing the maximum range which could be implied by the originally stated date.
 Similarly for partial times. - For imprecise durations, an interval should be used, i.e. DV_INTERVAL<DV_DURATION>.
-In this way durations like "2 3 hrs" can be represented, and still be computable. - To satisfy the faithfulness requirement for health record recording it is always possible to record the narrative form of the datum provided by the patient as well as the formal form.
+In this way durations like "2 3 hrs" can be represented, and still be computable.

-Based on the above considerations, the requirements for partial types needed are satisfied by the classes DV_PARTIAL_DATE and DV_PARTIAL_TIME.
+Based on the above considerations, the requirements for partial types are satisfied by the classes DV_PARTIAL_DATE, DV_PARTIAL_TIME and DV_PARTIAL_DATE_TIME.